-In countries where the caesarean section rate is rising, the incidence of vaginal birth is, as expected, in decline.
+In countries where the CSR is rising, the incidence of vaginal birth is, as expected, in decline.
 Intervention in the physiological processes of 'normal' birth varies according to birth setting.
 In high intervention birth settings where the use of artificial oxytocin, electronic fetal monitoring, epidural analgesia, artificially ruptured membranes, and instrumental deliveries are common, the extent to which adverse outcomes attributed to vaginal birth may also be associated with current obstetric management is an issue.
 The use of forceps may be particularly relevant to the debate on the possible maternal benefits of caesarean delivery increasingly being cited as including the protection of the pelvic floor to avoid perineal pain, dyspareunia, uterovaginal prolapse and incontinence of urine, flatus and/or faeces (Farrell 2001; Rortveit 2003; Sultan 1993; Sultan 1994; Sultan 1996; Sultan 1997).
+Conversely, a large, 12-year, postpartum cohort study has reported caesarean section was not protective for urinary incontinence unless all the women's births were exclusively by caesarean section.
+Moreover, even after women having exclusively caesarean sections, the prevalence of urinary incontinence was high at 40% (MacArthur 2011).

-Other possible benefits of elective caesarean section discussed in both the professional and lay press include the convenience of scheduling the time and date of delivery (Kirby 1999; Wagner 2000).
+Other possible benefits of elective caesarean section discussed in both the professional and lay press include the convenience of scheduling the time and date of birth (Kirby 1999; Wagner 2000).
 The extent to which convenience is cited as a maternal benefit may be confounded by the convenience for caregivers.
 The opportunity to schedule caesarean sections enables caregivers to plan staffing levels accordingly, performing the caesarean sections within daylight hours, and possibly reduce the incidence of litigation associated with vaginal birth or emergency caesareans (Birchard 1999).
 Avoidance of pain during labour has also been cited as a potential maternal benefit of elective caesarean delivery (Turnbull 1999); as has the avoidance of emergency caesarean sections during labour, which has been associated with increases in morbidity and mortality (Lilford 1990; Paterson-Brown 1998).
 Precise assessments of the mortality risks associated with elective caesarean section for non-medical reasons are problematic due to multiple definitions of 'elective', and a lack of up-to-date data which distinguishes between outcomes from scheduled or emergency caesarean sections.
 Nevertheless, Hall and Bewley (Hall 1999) have calculated the case-fatality rate for elective caesarean section in the UK during 1994 to 1996 and estimate it to be almost three times as great as that for vaginal births.